 In order to reduce the volume of query communications facilitated by the PC, the following screening queries will be consolidated and shared with the applicant together (where applicable):

 2. C, D and E

 Applicants will be kept informed of their application’s status via an online tracker, which will be updated when an application passes screening.

-After passing screening, the application will be allocated to an evaluator from each relevant SAHPRA unit (e.g., Clinical, ME&R (P&A), Inspectorate and N&S for a new registration application).
+After passing screening, the application will be allocated to an evaluator from each relevant SAHPRA unit (e.g. Clinical, Quality (Pharmaceutical and Analytical), Inspectorate, Names and Scheduling, for a new registration application).
 The primary evaluation from each unit will then be peer reviewed by a senior evaluator.
 Should there not be consensus on the final outcome or outstanding queries, then the application will be allocated to an Advisory Committee for input.
 This re-engineered process is intended to streamline evaluations, reserving the Advisory Committee for the evaluation of relatively complex evaluations and responses.
 If an application passes evaluation, recommendations will be consolidated for final review and registration or rejection by SAHPRA.

 If either the number of query rounds or the time to respond to queries is exceeded, the application will be at risk of rejection.
 Should a longer query response time be needed by an applicant, motivation should be provided.
 Extensions can be requested and they will be reviewed on a case by case basis.

 It is recommended that applicants use the status updates on the online tracker to plan to have resources available to answer queries within the timelines (e.g. when an application enters the evaluation phase, a resource should be on standby to answer queries) All responses to evaluation queries / recommendations should be submitted to the SAHPRA reception via CD/DVD/USB with an incremental sequence number.